Failure analysis

 Once you have annotated some events to some items, you can display the failure report []:

-In the previous image, you can see that events related to the item under investigation and its components of are displayed in the Failure Analysis report.
+In the previous image, you can see that events related to the item under investigation and its components are displayed in the Failure Analysis report.
 In this example, we chose to view the report for Bicycle Model A, which includes events linked to its components Battery and Chain.
 The report format is a simplified version of the FMEA (Failure Mode and Effects Analysis) reports commonly used in the automotive and other industries.

 You may chose to display the Fault tree [] at any moment.
 As you keep adding components and events to your item, those will show up automatically in the tree: